 (1) If a dedicatory instrument provision requires an owner to submit an application for approval of improvements located exterior to a residence, this section does not negate the requirement, but the information required to be submitted as part of the application for the installation of radio apparatus may not be greater or more detailed than an application for any other improvement.

 (2) A property owners association may not require an owner to submit an application for prior approval of the installation of radio apparatus, if the requirement for prior approval was not present in the dedicatory instruments of the property owners association as of the date of the owner’s purchase of the property governed by the property owners association.

+(3) Applications to a property owners association for a station antenna structure under this act will be deemed approved unless dispositive action is taken within 30 days.

 (E) In any hearing, action, or proceeding to determine whether the installation of radio apparatus complies with the requirements of a dedicatory instrument provision permitted by Subsection (d), the party asserting noncompliance bears the burden of proof.